In Peso Pluma’s 'Éxodo,' he outgrows his regional Mexican roots

 Pluma scratches the surface of this dilemma on the pensive new guitar ballad, “Hollywood.”
 Co-starring San Diego-born balladeer Estevan Plazola, it’s the most politically charged release of Pluma’s oeuvre.
 Plazola, however, does the honors of singing its sharpest lines: “Our generation thinks differently / Look at the president, another one for the list of corrupt people / Absolute power, they live pure luxury / While here we are worth nothing.”

-“But I will keep going on,” interjects Pluma, who sings of strolling through Hollywood, and seemingly, towards a more internationally-geared chapter of his career.
+“But I will keep going on,” interjects Pluma, who sings of strolling through Hollywood and, seemingly, toward a more internationally geared chapter of his career.

 Any champion of regionalism runs the risk of curtailing their creativity by identifying too hard with tradition.
 Pluma’s level of commercial success now demands he do more than simply advance Mexican music across the border.
 (After all, the Grammy-winning norteño band Los Tigres del Norte have been exporting narcocorridos since they dropped "Contrabando y Traición" in 1974.)
 Pluma’s contemporaries Natanael Cano and Fuerza Regida, who pioneered the trap-inspired “corridos tumbados” in the late 2010s, have since dabbled in EDM to further innovate their sounds.
 Pluma boards their bandwagon with a fleeting DJ Snake collab, “Teka,” but he shows more enthusiasm when indulging his taste for American hip-hop.